gunnarmorling/beanvalidation.org/proposals/BVAL-241.md

 	}

 Using the `groups` attribute the groups to be validated can be specified.
+If no value is given, implicitely the group `javax.validation.groups.Default` will be validated.
 Using the `validationMode` attribute it can be controlled whether only parameters, only return values or both shall be validated.

-*DISCUSSION: The `ValidateGroups` annotation can be used on type as well as on method or parameter level, with parameter having precedence over method and type level, and method having precedence over type level.
-That way a default configuration can be given on the type level (e.g. to validate only parameter constraints), while another configuration can be chosen for single methods (e.g. turn off validation by using `ValidationMode.NONE`).*
+The `ValidateGroups` annotation can be specified on type as well as on method level.
+It is left to integrators how to handle situations where the annotation is given on a type *and* a method of the same.
+It is recommended though to give method level annotations precedence, effectively allowing a default configuration to be given on the class level which can be overridden on the method level (e.g. to turn off validation for single methods by using `ValidationMode.NONE`).

+It is left to integrators how to handle situations where the annotation is given on several types (be it classes or interfaces) within an inheritance hierarchy.

-*DISCUSSION: Is there a better name than `ValidateGroups`?
-IMO an adjective would be make a better annotation name.
-In Seam Validation it's called `@AutoValidating`.*
+*DISCUSSION: A better name is to be found.
+Some proposals from the list: `@Guarded`, `@ValidateMethods`, `@ValidateOnMethodCall`, `@AutoValidating`, `@AutoValidated`, `@ValidateMethodCall`.
+IMO an adjective would be make a better annotation name.*

 *DISCUSSION: General options for triggering validation:*